 Think of Singapore Airlines, the leading global airline brand and one of the most profitable airlines.
 They decided on a fully branded product/service differentiation strategy from the very beginning.
 Innovation, best technology, genuine quality and excellent customer service were to become the major drivers of the Singapore Airlines brand.

 The strong brand equity of Mandarin Oriental is one of the most valuable assets for the company and its market position.
-The Group is a leading business case from Asia demonstrating the importance of strategic branding, and Mandarin Oriental, which began as an Asian brand, but which not competes on a global stage, can easily serve as a great inspiration for other Asian firms trying to build and manage their own brands.
+The Group is a leading business case from Asia demonstrating the importance of strategic branding.
+Mandarin Oriental, which began as an Asian brand, but now competes on a global stage, can easily serve as a great inspiration for other Asian firms trying to build and manage their own brands.
 It does however take time and investment!